-Clients, deadlines, and red tape have been known to kill your spirit, leaving you stricken with creative block and 'idea fatigue'.
-I fight back by applying both left and right brain thinking.
+Clients, deadlines and red tape have been known to kill your spirit, leaving you stricken with creative block and 'idea fatigue'.
+Thankfully, there are ways you can fight back.

 01. Harness the power of music

 Whether I'm creating an empathy map of a consumer's journey or designing a strategy for one of our clients, zone-in music is one my biggest creative tools.
 In an article by Amy Fries, music is described as a "rocket launcher of creativity".
 Top music therapist Andrew Littlefield says our brains are hardwired for music, which cognitively drives our ability to think abstractly.
 I couldn't agree more.
 Music gets my brain firing on all its creative cylinders.

 Studies into whether music boosts productivity have been inconclusive.
 The corporate search for the musical Holy Grail to be pumped into the office has failed, and rightly so.
 We're not bacteria under a grow light, we're human beings with individual tastes.
 I use Spotify, Google Play and Pandora to listen to the music I like, and I encourage my team to do the same.